arizonaCameraLab/ASDP_Render_Module/README.md

       locations in each camera for later examination.
 This file can be copied into the Render Module's *ASDP_Render_Module_Configs* directory named as `#.map.csv` (where # is the camera serial number) for use during rendering.
+        - When run with a single target, this will not estimate the camera extrinsic or instrinsic parameters, only the distortion parameters.
+These will be used to construct a bag-of-mappings distortion model that will be accurate near the target depth.
+        - When run with multiple targets at different depths, this will also estimate the camera extrinsic and intrinsic parameters, which will be accurate over a range of depths.
 - **Use distortion:**
     - Copy the optimized camera configuration file to the Render Module's configuration directory as #.json (where # is the camera serial number).